sabinomaggi/IconLiberator/README.md

 # IconLib

-## A bash script to restore the macOS application icons clipped by the new "squircle" mask
+## A bash script to restore the macOS application icons clipped by the new "squircle" shape

 * [Introduction](#introduction)